Deducteam/lambdapi/docs/about.rst

 What is Lambdapi?
 =================

-The Lambdapi system is several things!
-It is intended to replace `Dedukti`_ in a near future.
-It extends Dedukti with new features, especially interactive proof development.
+The Lambdapi system is several things.
+It extends `Dedukti`_ with new features, especially interactive proof development.

 A logical framework
 -------------------